CodeYourFuture/english-exercise/README.md

 A Bill Gates    B Nello Cristianini      C Ron Chrisley

 An important concern for scientists is to ensure that robots do not seem frightening.
+C

-We have stopped trying to enable robots to perceive objects as humans do
+We have stopped trying to enable robots to perceive objects as humans do A

 It will take considerable time for modern robots to match the ones we have created in films and books.
+B

 We need to enable robots to move freely before we think about trying to communicate with them.
+A

 3)
 Complete the notes below.
 Choose NO MORE THAN THREE WORDS from the text for each answer.

 Robot Features

-DARPA race cars:                          ……………......... provides maps and plans for route
+DARPA race cars:                          …………on-board computer loaded provides maps and plans for route

-Electrolux Trilobite:                    	builds an image of a room by sending out …………….
+Electrolux Trilobite:                    	builds an image of a room by sending out emitting ultrasound signals.

-Robot Kitchen humanoids:         	have a ………………......... to take orders
+Robot Kitchen humanoids:         	have a touch-screen on to take orders